xlladdins/xll/docs/Excel4MacrosA-D.md

 **ACTIVATE.PREV**(workbook\_text)

-Workbook\_text    is the name of the workbook for which you want to activate a window.
+Workbook\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the workbook for which you want to activate a window.

   - > If workbook\_text is specified, ACTIVATE.NEXT and ACTIVATE.PREV
     > are equivalent to pressing CTRL+PAGE DOWN and CTRL+PAGE UP (in